 In Nebraska, victims of attacks by vicious dogs and other animals are entitled to full compensation for their entire range of injuries.
 This area of personal injury law is commonly known as a dog bite injury.
+WHen this type of incident occurs, it's important to contact experienced Nebraska dog bite lawyers to defend your rights.

 A victim of a dog bite injury in Nebraska is entitled to be compensated for not only his or her immediate medical bills for treating the injury but also: